mhd-sdk/haveibeenrocked/README.md

 - For now, passwords will be loaded at API startup, skipped if the database already contains it.
 Also, I use Postgres because the job is asking for it :)
 - Ollama for some AI hype, used for providing a list of password that ressembles the one provided, and give a 5 star rating of the password strength. ofc the proposed pwds should not be compomised.
 - I won't use branching strategies as i'm alone on the project and it will never be deployed in prod, but i'm pretty familliar with the trunk-based development
-- I tried to design the docker env as clean as possible, thus only nginx has a port forwarding on the host machine, nobody will have direct access to the other services, this can be seen as a security measure :)
+- I tried to design the docker env as clean as possible, in a production env only nginx should be exposed, but for developer experience databases also have port forwarding.

 ![Description de l'image](docs/haveibeenrocked-architecture.png)